Unagi Model One (E500)

 Packaging / Contents

-Unboxing the scooter is a real pleasure.
-All the packaging is beautiful and everything is laid out well.
-Unagi clearly invested great thought and effort into packaging — there is even a custom-made foam insert for all extra parts including separate holes for each of the 4 screws you need to assemble.
+Unboxing the scooter was a real pleasure — Unagi invested some effort into packaging.
+There is even a custom-made foam insert for each part, including separate holes for the four screws needed to assemble.

-This is in stark contrast to the industry standard which is: a beat-up brown box, poorly fit foam inserts that litter all over your carpet, and a plastic bag jingling with tools.
+This is in stark contrast to the industry standard: a beat-up brown box, poorly fit styrofoam inserts that litter all over your carpet, and a plastic bag jingling with tools.

 Unagi Model One: Review Conclusions